-Anyways, I recommend this book to anyone who wants to learn more about both the plague and medieval times.
+Despite my minor complaint, I think it is a good book.
+I recommend The Kiss of Death to anyone who wants to learn more about both the plague and medieval times.
 I particularly recommend this as a potential read to teachers or homeschooling parents.
 There are even brainstorming questions at the back.